Should I use Paysend for money transfers?

 - Translations: 15 supported languages

-The service of PaySend appears to be good for individuals who are remitting small volumes back home, but perhaps isn’t as specialised and personalised as some of its currency broker competitors that focus on large value transfers.
-Despite this, it has a good global presence with a highly impressive 15 translated languages on its official website – which far outperforms the majority of its competitors.
+Even despite this, Paysend has a vast global presence, including the ability to onboard US customers, and a highly impressive 15 translated languages on its official website – which far outperforms the majority of its competitors.
 With translations in Cantonese and Indonesian, it’s clear that Asia is a territory that Paysend intends to incorporate into its rapidly growing international footprint.

-Paysend’s innovative solution allows users to make ‘card2card’ transfers to over 90 destinations worldwide.
-It’s certainly a unique approach and it’s this link up with visa and Mastercard that gives Paysend such a far-reaching solution.
-Rather than focusing on ‘bank to bank’ transfers this approach to the market means that any bank that integrates with either Visa or Mastercard (in virtually all countries worldwide) should be able to receive payment through Paysend.
-It’s just a case of Paysend acquiring the relevant payment licensing to launch payments from a specific territory in the first instance.
+Paysend’s innovative solution allows users to make ‘card2card’ transfers to over 170 destinations worldwide.
+It’s certainly a unique approach and it’s this link up with Visa and Mastercard that gives Paysend such a far-reaching solution.
+Rather than focusing on ‘bank-to-bank’ transfers, this approach to the market means that any bank which integrates with either Visa or Mastercard should be able to receive payment through Paysend.
+The most significant stumbling block is not actually the destinations that can be reached, it’s Paysend acquiring the relevant payment licensing to launch payments from a specific territory in the first instance.

 As well as ‘card2card’ transfers, users can send money via ‘Paysend link’ – sending money to a person’s mobile phone number.
 A very common delivery method to many countries in Africa.

-July 2021 update: Currently, we’re still waiting for Paysend’s Global Account to incorporate PaysXDR balances and the ability to make and receive PaysXDR transfers.
-Given the heavy regulatory changes surrounding crypto currencies, this may take a while to launch – although we like the innovative solutions that Paysend is trying to bring to the market.
+2023 update: Currently, we’re still waiting for Paysend’s Global Account to incorporate PaysXDR balances and the ability to make and receive PaysXDR transfers.
+Given the heavy regulatory changes surrounding crypto currencies, this may be put on hold for now.

 PaySend is disrupting the international payments market with a genuine focus on a unique and expanding product solution.
-The digital solution aimed at minimising costs is a common theme in the money transfer market and certainly appeals to the new age.
-The opportunity cost here though is that they do not have a dedicated team of foreign exchange experts who can provide support for transfers, so you may struggle to perform complex transfers.
+This completely digital solution, aimed at minimising costs, is a common theme nowadays in the money transfer industry, and it certainly seems to appeal to the new age.
+However, there is a tradeoff.
+Users receive no access to a team of foreign exchange experts who can provide invaluable support for complex or large transfers.

-The global account solution is set to compete with some of the best multi-currency account providers on the market today.
-Though with just seven currencies for now, it’s still a little behind that offered by Wise for individuals and WorldFirst for businesses.
+The global account solution is aimed to compete with some of the best multi-currency account providers on the market today but it is still someway behind that provided by Wise for individuals and WorldFirst for businesses.

 PaySend Review Summary